Escamoles (Ant Larvae) Ice Cream

 - 1 (chicken) egg

-- approx. 1L milk (a little over a quart)
+- 1L milk (approximately a little over a quart)

 To prepare, put the escamoles in enough milk to cover them and heat on a low temperature.

 Once the escamoles look plump and a bit firmer, they are probably cooked.
 Let the milk and escamoles cool.

 In a large mixing bowl whisk together the chicken egg and the sugar until it's thick and pale.
 (Note - I used fewer chicken eggs than I normally would since the ant eggs should serve a similar purpose.)